 - Once your paperwork is complete, a date and time will be booked for an initial appointment.

-- During your initial intake appointment, the counsellor will work with you to decide the best plan for you which may include educational seminars, group counselling, community referrals, or individual counselling (we provide brief term individual counselling).
+- During your initial intake appointment, the counsellor will work with you to decide the best plan for you.
+This may include educational seminars, group counselling, community referrals, or individual counselling (we provide brief term individual counselling).

 If your concerns are urgent, please notify reception when you call or arrive.
 Emergencies are seen on a same-day basis.
 If you have an urgent need to see a counsellor due to a sudden loss, traumatic critical incident, or if you feel suicidal, please contact our front desk for an appointment.